 If you are interested in featuring or using any of my work please get in touch through the contact page of the site.

 My photographic style has consciously evolved toward compositions that best resemble the experience of looking at the world with your own eyes.
-I favour panoramic compositions at an equivalent zoom length to the human eye, often placing key points of interest near the centre of the image.
+I favour landscape orientated compositions, often placing key points of interest near the centre of the image.
 I seek out places with extraordinary natural compositions and aim to present images of these places during the most intimate and fleeting moments they have to offer.

 Equipment and Technique

 I primarily use a Nikon D7000 as my main camera which is supplemented by a Nikon D3000 and GoPro Hero when weight and mobility are an issue.
 I use a selection of lenses but usually stick to my trusty Nikkor 18-135mm f/3.5-5.6.
 My images are processed through Lightroom and Photoshop, but I generally avoid doing anything other than universal adjustments to an image such as contrast and colour enhancement.
 I also enjoy the added care and attention required by film photography, for which I use a classic Minolta X-700.